jbock-java/jbock/README.md

 argv = { "-f", "data.txt" }; // one hyphen -> short form
 ````

-The token following the parameter name is called a *bound* token.
-Any token that is not bound is called *free*.

 Binding parameters can also be written in *attached* form as follows

 ````java